quaderno/quaderno-ruby/README.md

  Quaderno::Expense.all #=> Array
 ```

- will return an array with all your expenses.
+ will return an array with all your expenses on the first page.

 ### Finding an expense
 ```ruby